 How To Participate

 The program works as a multi-step process.
+Applications are currently closed for Fiscal Year 2020.

 - First, fill out a Pre-Application Form.
 Energy Management reviews this to ensure that the participant is planning to purchase a qualifying freezer and that there are remaining funds in the incentive program.